-Part A - to be completed at initial meeting with employee or potentia e.
+Part A - to be completed at initial meeting with employee or potentia ee.
 Date of Meeting:

 Name: DOB: Intended Start Date:

 Job Title:

 Place of work:

-Name of Line Manager / Head Teacher:
+Name of School Leader / Head Teacher:

-Name of HR Officer:
+Name of HR Represenatative:

 Q1.
-Did you declare this/these convictions at interview or on your applicat tion form?
+Did you declare this/these convictions at interview or on your applicated If no, ask reason: tion form?
 Yes / No

-If no, ask reason: